Islamists pursue gains in Egypt's phased election

 The pragmatic Muslim Brotherhood, its hardline Salafi rivals and a moderate faction won about two thirds of party-list votes in the first round.
 But the Brotherhood has signalled it wants a broad coalition, not a narrow Islamist front, in an assembly whose main task is to choose a body to draft a new constitution.

-The second-round turnout seemed high and polling stations were kept open for an extra two hours until 9 p.m.
-(1900 GMT)

-As in the first round, voting was largely peaceful, but a gunfight between supporters of rival candidates closed a polling station on Cairo's outskirts, a security source said.
+As in the earlier round, voting on Wednesday was largely peaceful but a polling station on Cairo's outskirts was shut when a gunfight erupted between supporters of rival candidates, a security source said.
 No one was killed.
-Seven people were detained.
+Seven people were detained by security forces deployed to restore calm.

-Army General Hamdi Badeen said the army would confront attempts by any party or candidate to violate election rules that include a ban on campaigning near voting stations.

-"There will be legal procedures against anyone who tries to campaign outside polling stations by giving out pamphlets or setting up computer points outside," he said.
+"This is the first time our vote counts," said Fatma Sayed, a government employee voting in Suez east of Cairo, recalling the routinely rigged elections of the 30-year Mubarak era.
+"We want to retain our rights."

 The military will still appoint the government, but the next parliament will have legislative powers.
 It will also pick a 100-strong assembly to write a constitution that will define Egypt's political framework after decades of autocratic rule.

-The constitution is already the focus of a tussle between Egypt's newly assertive political class and the ruling generals, and may also prompt jockeying between Islamists and liberals.
+The constitution is already the focus of a tussle between Egypt's newly-assertive political class and the ruling generals, and may also become a battleground for Islamists and liberals.

 The army-backed cabinet sparked violent protests that killed 42 people last month after it sought to insert articles to shield the military from any future civilian oversight.